 "I am buzzing after this morning's session.
 I have come away with loads of ideas and feel like I am no longer winging it!
 So thank you so much to all of you for making speech and language happen!"
 Parent

 Children with cerebral palsy can experience difficulties with particular speech sounds, voice problems and stammers, understanding verbal language and issues using language, attention and listening skills, expressive language, vocabulary and word finding, speech sounds, fluency and voice.
 Infants and children with neurodisability and those born prematurely, are also most likely to be at risk of dysphagia affecting feeding, swallowing and breath control, which can also be improved as the child develops.
-Due to the complex needs of many of our children, families struggle to access speech and language therapy withing the NHS as this service is often delayed, sporadic or even non-existent.
+Due to the complex needs of many of our children, families struggle to access speech and language therapy within the NHS as this service is often delayed, sporadic or even non-existent.
 Having a Speech and Language Therapist working alongside our service team is giving immediate access to our families.

 "Seren has very complex issues with speech and language including eating and drinking and NHS provision is so inconsistent so to have this as an available resource is great."
 Annabelle (Seren's Mum)